gimlet-io/gimlet-documentation/src/pages/blog/flux2.md

 ## Who made Capacitor?

-Capacitor is an open-source project backed by [Gimlet](https://gimlet.io), a team that creates several Kubernetes and gitops related tools.
+Capacitor is an open-source project backed by [Gimlet](https://gimlet.io), a team that creates a Flux-based IDP.

+Gimlet is our opinionated project, Capacitor is our un-opinionated take.

 ## How to get started?